 From daily feedback forms we gathered these key-learning points from the participants:

 - Participants changed their attitude towards the supposed ‘effectiveness’ and ‘necessity’ of violence, changed their ideas about what actions are violent, (things that they had not considered so before) and how these are often justified or considered ‘normal’, realizing the extend of violence in society.

 - Participants understood the impact of privilege on the possibilities one has to act, and that emotions such as feeling uncomfortable or ashamed (at the lower end) or guilty (at the higher end) can be used as motivations to act and create better circumstances for all.

 - Participants became more aware of the ‘positives’ or opportunities of conflict and were able to distinguish responses to violence, which gave them more possibility to choose a response, rather than acting unconsciously. (“when pain is not transformed it is transferred” one group wrote, and “we need to integrate the knowledge of conflict in society”).

-- Participants understood that power does not only come from ‘power holders’, but is also created by acting together and building ‘power within’.
+- Participants understood that power does not only come from ‘power holders’, but is also created by acting together, ‘power with’ and cultivating inner strength, ‘power within’.